Art @ Franklin

 I have been teaching art to students of all ages since 1999.
 I love my job, helping kids create and the joy of creating art all day long, what more could I ask for?
 I have been teaching elementary art since 2001, but started off my career teaching high school.
 People always ask me which age I like to teach the most and I honestly love them all for different reasons.
 My favorite moments are when a student does something they are proud of and you can see it on their face.

 On a more personal note I am married to Jeremy, he works as a software engineer.
 We have two children, Tate, fourteen years old, and Mason, twelve years old.
 We also have a Bernese Mountain Dog, her name is Tellie, she is the best dog in the world!
+We love to travel, especially to see places we've never seen before.
 We are avid skiers and also love to bike, swim, hike, and play together, anything that keeps us active makes us happy!